ariadne-cps/ariadne/doc/smt_solver_design.md

 Coverage must not be increased by manufacturing impossible internal states.

-At the last fully measured checkpoint before the most recent coverage cleanup, `smt_boolean.cpp` and `smt_theory.cpp` had reached 100% functions, lines and branches. `smt_solver.cpp` had reached 100% functions and was being reduced from a small residual set of line/branch misses.
-The exact current percentage must always be taken from a fresh coverage run after the latest commit rather than from this document.
+At the baseline immediately before resuming functional development, `smt_boolean.cpp` and `smt_theory.cpp` had 100% functions, lines and branches, while `smt_solver.cpp` had 100% functions and branches.
+One compiler-mapped line in the parallel task remained the previously audited line coverage anomaly.
+The exact current percentage must always be taken from a fresh coverage run after the latest functional commit rather than from this document.

 ## Coverage-related design work